1,000+ Opportunities

 Proof of Concept Detailed Budget Worksheet

-Based on current listing details, eligibility includes: Entrepreneurs, South Dakota universities, existing South Dakota companies, or other entities committed to commercializing results in South Dakota; 10% matching contribution required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Entrepreneurs, South Dakota universities, existing South Dakota companies, or other entities committed to commercializing results in South Dakota; 10% matching contribution required.
+Confirm the full requirements in the official notice before applying.